1.2. Mind practice: thinking on purpose

 The practice may resemble children learning first tongues, especially if we whisper or speak, and write at the same time.
 Importantly, we do not have to stay doing this forever.
 It is only to exercise.

 Inner language is the highly advanced way that human brains and minds correlate language knowledge and skill.
 We do not know a language really, if it does not belong with our inner competence.
 Shaping entire words and phrases in thought is the start.
-With practice, our minds are going to make associations that work on language trace features.
+With practice, the mind is going to make associations that work on language trace features solely.
+Silent thought is a great friend of language skill.

 ADVERTISEMENT